<em>Paulownia</em>, imperial tree: planting, cultivation and care

 Where to plant?

 Paulownia thrives in rich, humus-bearing, fresh, well-drained and deep soil.
 An exposure in full sun suits it perfectly, but it can also succeed in partial shade.
-To flower well, it nevertheless needs long, warm summers, but not too dry.
+To flower well, however, it needs long, warm summers, but not too dry.

-Indifferent to soil pH.
+It is indifferent to soil pH.

 When to plant?